Sony A7R III versus Panasonic GX8

 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the GX8 (3686k vs 2360k dots).
 The adjacent table lists some of the other core features of the Sony A7R III and Panasonic GX8 along with similar information for a selection of comparators.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 So how do things add up?
-Is there a clear favorite between the Sony A7R III and the Sony A7R III?
+Is there a clear favorite between the Sony A7R III and the Panasonic GX8?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A7R III: